chrisdone/website/posts/pi-blog.markdown

 There's no particular technical advantage of you reading this page from my home, over the Digital Ocean server I've had for years, which only cost me about $10/mo.
 But it was a fun little project!

+As of June 7th 2026 it lives in a little stainless steel Japanese box.